-Join us for an enriching weekend of nature connection, delicious vegetarian food, wild swimming, storytelling and music, dance, yoga and campfires hosted and curated by The Quadrangle and Way of Nature.
+Join us for an enriching weekend of nature connection, delicious vegetarian food, wild swimming, storytelling, music, movement and campfires hosted and curated by The Quadrangle and Way of Nature

 Together we’ll build a community made up of 25 families that offers a safe space to re-wild ourselves and our children.
 Workshops will be aimed at children aged 4 – 8, but open to all.

 Join the tribe, the camp is just the start….

 Leading the camp are a team of outdoor living enthusiasts with passion and skills in nature, craft, food, music, well-being and story-telling.
 They’ll support you and your family to explore and connect with your new environment, community and the art of mindful living.

 The Quadrangle is a great space for this gathering with a wild-swimming river, a huge brick barn to use for dining, play and workshops, an orchard and permaculture forest garden.
 The yurt is a cosy spot for after dinner storytelling or rainy day creativity.
 The 1970 Airstream caravan is a cool spot to play and read.

 The emphasis is on creating together, seeing how much we have to explore and enjoy when we are without our belongings.
 The days take on a natural rhythm around the weather, the daylight, cooking and communing.

 Your day can flow between bushcraft, storytelling, dancing, music, face-painting, fire building.
 There are sessions to reflect and practical workshops for parents around inspiring activities in nature for the whole family.
 Lots of time for ‘free play’, which might include snoozing in the meadow, wild swimming or woodland walks.